sprestage/sprestage.github.io-personal-notes/ocp_dev_notes.md

 Hi Darren,

-I ran into many similar problems trying to sign the widget successively with different advocates.
+I ran into many similar problems to yours when trying to sign the widget successively with different advocates.
 The solution is under Campaign Settings.
 Set Kiosk Mode to ON (and save settings).
-This clear the form when it is loaded, so that many people can sign a form on the same device.
+This clears the form each time it is loaded (refreshed), so that many people can sign a form on the same device.
 No incognito needed at all.

 Once Kiosk Mode was enabled, I was able to send to all 25 recipients with only a refresh to bring up the first step of the widget each time.
+Today, I confirmed that these were successfully sent out on Wednesday afternoon.
+There was a big, very good change in the system recently which slowed my ability to confirm the deliveries, but will make that much faster in the future.
+This change, btw, means that at the moment, the Delivery Data admin page will not reflect successes correctly.

 I have archived/retired the extra "PH Summit 2022 V# Sending" campaigns, leaving my final working campaign in place here, https://oneclickpolitics.com/promoter/40916/messages/17335/.

-Happily, the Dashboard shows all 25 signatures and the Delivery Data page
+Of the 1250 expected deliveries, 1225 succeeded.
+25 failed because we only have a bad web mail address for Rep. Martell Covington.
+We have no email or fax.

+### DB query for contains a specified string
 cs1 = Conversion.where("recipient_ids_expanded like ?", "%194137%")